-Overall, about 30 percent of men and women in the United States are obese.
+Overall, almost four out of ten men and women in the United States are obese.

 The risk is

 higher as we age, and higher if we are under stress.
 The